hackingmaterials/rocketsled/docs_rst/advanced.rst

    :align: center

 The y written to the spec by the simulation firework is a list, not a scalar as in previous examples.
-OptTaask will automatically consider this a multi-objective optimization.
+OptTask will automatically consider this a multi-objective optimization.

 Note that **OptTask can go anywhere in your workflow as long as it can read _x_opt and _y_opt from the spec!**
-*Note: The first firework passes the required _x_opt and _y_opt keys to the optimization firework with the FWAction update_spec arg.*
+*In this example, the first firework passes the required _x_opt and _y_opt keys to the optimization firework with the FWAction update_spec arg.*

 The code we use to define the workflow creator is similar to that found in the quickstart and basic tutorials: